CSE442-SPEAK/speak/README.md

 cd react-backend
 ```

-Once you're in the `react-backend` folder, first run to make sure you have the necessary dependencies for `npm`:
+Once you're in the `react-backend` folder, first run the following to make sure you have the necessary dependencies for `npm`:

 ```
 npm install